kubevela/kubevela/docs/en/helm/known-issues.md

 #### 1. Declare main workload's resource definition

-The field `.spec.definitionRef` in `WorkloadDefinition` is used to record the resource definition of the main workload.
+The field `.spec.definitionRef` in `ComponentDefinition` is used to record the resource definition of the main workload.
 The name should be in the format: `<resource>.<group>`.